chaitanya123456700/Hotel-management-system/README.md

+NOTE: VIWE THE CODE OF THIS README RATHER THEN THE PREVIEW FOR UNDERSTANDING

 create a folder called hotel management system or with your custom name it should follow the below stucture change the paths of images if you created folders with the same name your-project-folder/